 7. Hide your IP address

-So is IP address personally identifiable information?
-Yes, absolutely.
-So consider using a VPN to reroute your online searches through safe servers before they hit their intended destination.
+So is the IP address personally identifiable information?
+Yes, although legally not everywhere.
+Therefore consider using a VPN to reroute your online searches through safe servers before they hit their intended destination.

 Read more: 4 ways to hide your IP address

 When you’re logging in to a private account of any kind, make sure you use your own device.
 Conversely, don’t use public access computers to access bank accounts or social media.
 They may be infected will malware that can steal login info or PII.

 9. Think twice before giving out your NI (National Insurance) number

 There are always occasions when you are asked to give your NI number.
 But think carefully before you do and avoid sharing these details unless a financial services organization, NHS service, employer or other “legitimate” entity is requesting them.